Emma Spence: 2018

-Senior
+Senior gymnastics career

 2019

 In 2019, Spence turned senior.
 She made her debut at Elite Canada where she placed seventh in the all-around and fourth on floor exercise.
 In March she competed at the 2019 L'International Gymnix.
 She helped Canada win the silver medal.
 Individually Spence placed 14th in the all-around.
 In May Spence competed at the Canadian National Championships.
 After the first day of competition she was in seventh place in the all-around.
 On the second day, Spence withdrew from the competition after only competing on uneven bars due to a knee injury.
 In June Spence competed at the Flanders International Team Challenge in Ghent, Belgium alongside Laurie Denommée, Isabela Onyshko, Quinn Skrupa, and Rose-Kaying Woo.
 Together they placed fourth in the team final behind the Netherlands, Australia, and Belgium.
 Individually Spence placed sixteenth in the all-around.

 In September Spence competed at the Szombathely World Cup where she qualified to the vault, balance beam, and floor exercise finals.
 During event finals she won bronze on balance beam behind Noémi Makra of Hungary and Teja Belak of Slovenia and placed sixth on vault and fifth on floor exercise.